 We will again be offering our kayaking, coasteering, SUPing, bodyboarding, super SUPing and surf hire in Newquay.
 All of our sessions have been completely revised and adapted to make sure that they are following the Government guidelines, and that they are suitable and safe to go ahead.

 We have based our decisions on really thinking about what is safe and possible to achieve whilst maintaining the 2 metre social distancing rule.
-All of the activities that we offer can be enjoyed on either an individual or same family house-hold basis.
-Family groups are safe to continue on the outside as they have been at home.
-So opting for some family time super SUPing or surfing in Newquay could be an excellent way to reconnect with the outdoors.
+All of the activities that we offer can be enjoyed by no more than 5 people.
+These individuals can be from separate households.
+So opting for some time super SUPing or surfing in Newquay could be an excellent way to reconnect with the outdoors.